placrosse/kodo/docs/source/misc.rst

 .. _Semantic versioning: http://semver.org/

 The basic rules we use are the following:
- * Major version: Increment x when you break backwards-compatibility or add major features
+ * Major version: Increment x when you break backwards-compatibility
  * Minor version: Increment y when you add a new feature (without breaking backward-compatibility)
- * Bug fix: Increment z when you fix something e.g. a bug (without breaking backward-compatibility)
+ * Patch: Increment z when you improve something or fix a bug (without breaking-compatibility)

 .. _contact_us: